Macromaniak/form-submission-manager/README.md

 ## Support

-If you have any questions, issues, or feature requests, please feel free to reach out or create an issue in the plugin's repository.
+If you have any questions, issues, or feature requests, please feel free to reach out at anandhu.natesh@gmail.com / anandhu.nadesh@gmail.com
+If you want to contribute, please create an issue or submit a pull request on [Github](https://github.com/Macromaniak/form-submission-manager).

 ## License